Our Mission: Bringing the People's Initiative to Virginia.

 Why 67%?
 Stability, not swings.

-Most states that allow citizen voting only require a 50% + 1 simple majority.
+Most states that allow citizen voting only require a 50% + 1 simple majority or a 60% majority.
 In today’s polarized world, that often leads to "pendulum politics," where laws are passed and repealed every few years by narrow margins.
-The Founding Fathers feared a "tyranny of the mob", which is why the 50% + 1 simply majority is so dangerous.
+The Founding Fathers feared a "tyranny of the mob", which is why the simple majority is so dangerous.

 We are different.
-We believe in a 2/3 consensus which is a 67% consensus.
+We believe in a 2/3 supermajority, which is a 67% supermajority.
 That overwhelming victory means an idea isn't just "Republican" or "Democratic", but it’s a popular "Virginian" idea.
-It ensures that only common-sense solutions with massive statewide support become part of our Constitution.
+It ensures that only common-sense solutions with massive statewide support become part of our Constitution and force consensus-based governance.

-In 1775, Thomas Jefferson was the first founding father to formally propose a legislative referendum for the Virginia State Constitution.
+In 1775, Thomas Jefferson was the first founding father to formally propose a legislative referendum for the Virginia Constitution of 1776.
 He believed that the people must be the "sovereign" and should ratify any change to the document they live under.

 Jefferson was away at the Continental Congress in Philadelphia when the Virginia delegates met in Williamsburg.
 Because he wasn't there to defend the clause, the ruling class of Virginia—who were wary of losing power—quietly removed it.
 He later complained in his Notes on the State of Virginia that the resulting government was an "elective despotism" because the people had no direct way to check the legislature.